petedejoy/documentation/v2/clickstream/destinations/facebook-app-events.md

 ## Why send data to Facebook App Events using Astronomer Clickstream?

-With Astronomer Clickstream's Facebook App Events integration, you won't need to write custom code or bundle Facebook SDK's.
-Just integrate one of Astronomer's latest mobile SDK's into your app and we'll send all the data we collect to Facebook via our servers.
+With Astronomer Clickstream's Facebook App Events integration, you won't need to write custom code or bundle Facebook SDKs.
+Just integrate one of Astronomer's latest mobile SDKs into your app and we'll send all the data we collect to Facebook via our servers.
 Plus, you'll be able to map any of your existing Astronomer events to other Facebook App Event event names, and user traits like birthday, city, gender, etc. get passed directly through to [Facebook Pixel](facebook-pixel.md)

 In short, skip the manual headache and get straight to insights with Astronomer Clickstream.